gadmiraal/Generative-AI-for-bio-molecule-design-notes/Master Thesis/MSc Thesis Scenarios for All-atom representation.md

 - Finetune on unnatural amino acids
 	- After the all-atom model is created and trained we can fine-tune the model further on unnatural amino acids **What to compare**
+- Training time
+- Loss on training, validation and test set
 - Protein validity
 	- Are generated molecules in fact proteins
 - Atom distribution